 You may know from personal experience or from watching television, but college is frequently a time for heavy substance abuse.
-Binge drinking, drug experimentation and risky behavior in general are all closely linked to the college years and often considered rites of passage.
+Binge drinking, drug experimentation, and risky behavior, in general, are all closely linked to the college years and often considered rites of passage.

-Nearly 70 percent of high school students have tried alcohol and about half have taken an illicit drug by the time they are seniors.
+Research shows, that approximately 70 percent of high school students have tried alcohol and about half have taken an illicit drug by the time they are seniors.
 People are most likely to begin using and abusing drugs and alcohol as adolescents and young adults.

 Academics will often be the first thing to suffer when a student is struggling with substance abuse.
 Drug and alcohol use can cause sleeping problems and disrupt a person’s life to the point where there is little time for school work.

 This is related to academic performance and could be indicative of shifting priorities; meaning that your student may choose to get high or drunk over going to class.
 This is problematic for an endless number of reasons.
-Several studies have found that a large percentage of college academic problems and dropouts are alcohol and/or drug related.
+Several studies have found that a large percentage of college academic problems and dropouts are alcohol and/or drug-related.